remixz/messenger-bot/README.md

 * `payload` - Object: The message payload.
 Should follow the [Send API format](https://developers.facebook.com/docs/messenger-platform/send-api-reference).
 * `callback` - Function: Called with `(err, info)` once the request has completed. `err` contains an error, if any, and `info` contains the response from Facebook, usually with the new message's ID.

+#### `bot.sendSenderAction(recipient, senderAction, callback)`

+Sends the sender action `senderAction` to the target `recipient`, and calls the callback.

+* `recipient` - Number: The Facebook ID of the intended recipient.
+* `senderAction` - String: The sender action to execute.
+Can be one of: `typing_on`, 'typing_off', 'mark_seen'.
+See the [Send API reference](https://developers.facebook.com/docs/messenger-platform/send-api-reference) for more information.
+* `callback` - Function: Called with `(err, info)` once the request has completed. `err` contains an error, if any, and `info` contains the response from Facebook, usually with the new message's ID.

 #### `bot.getProfile(target, callback)`

 Returns profile information of the `target`, called in the `callback`.
 See [User Profile API](https://developers.facebook.com/docs/messenger-platform/send-api-reference#user_profile_request).